soong-lee/disaster-or-not/README.md

 ### 1. Data Preprocessing

 1. The text column is combined with location and keyword columns to make one combined text column to feed to NLP model.
-2. Since there is a data imbalance as seen in the EDA section (negative tweets: 4342, positive tweets: 3271), the positive tweets were oversampled by randomly selecting duplicate 1071 tweets from itself.
+2. Since there is a data imbalance (negative tweets: 4342, positive tweets: 3271), the positive tweets were oversampled by randomly selecting duplicate 1071 tweets from itself.
 3. Empty cells in location and keyword columns were replaced with a string "NA".
 This is a unique word, so that it can be distinguished from all the other words.
 4. The dataset was split into three groups; train 60\%, validation 20\%, and test 20\%.
 Here the test dataset is a hold-out set for final testing of optimized models.
 Scikit-learn was used to split the dataset.
 5. Using nltk module, the train and validation datasets are tokenized, and their stop words were removed.
-6. The total number of vocabulary is 12495.
-But as seen in the EDA section, 7041 words appear only once.
+6. The total number of vocabulary is 12495, out of which 7041 words appear only once.
 The vocabulary size is set at 5000.
 7. The maximum length of tokenized tweets is 28 in the entire train/valid/test dataset.
 Any tweets longer than 28 were truncated, and any ones shorter than 28 were padded with 0's.
 8. The tokenized and padded words for train and validation dataset were saved as csv files for reuse in later analysis steps.
 9. Using PyTorch's TensorDatset and DataLoader classes, train dataset were converted to dataloaders with a given batch size.